antarctica/assets-tracking-service/docs/dev.md

 In the [Configuration](./config.md) documentation:

 - add to either configurable or unconfigurable options table in alphabetical order
+- update the [`.env.example`](../.env.example) template and local `.env` file
+- update the `deploy` job in the [`.gitlab-ci.yml`](../.gitlab-ci.yml) file
+- update the `[tool.pytest_env]` section in [`pyproject.toml`](../pyproject.toml)

 In the [test_config.py](../tests/assets_tracking_service_tests/test_config.py) module:

+- update the expected response in the `test_dumps_safe` method
+- if validated, update the `test_`
 - update or create tests as needed

+## Adding database migrations

+In the [`db_migrations`](../src/assets_tracking_service/resources/db_migrations) resource directory:

+- create an *up* migration, which applies the change in the `up/` subdirectory
+- create a *down* migration, which reverts the change in the `down/` subdirectory

+Migration files are numbered to ensure they apply in the correct order:

+- *up* migrations count upwards
+- *down* migrations count backwards

+Migrations should be grouped into logical units, for example if creating a new entity define a table and it's indexes in a single migration.
+Define separate entities (even if related and part of the same change/feature) in separate migrations.

+Existing migrations MUST NOT be amended.
+I.e. if a column type should change, use an `ALTER` command in a new migration.

+See the [Implementation](./implementation.md#database-migrations) documentation for more information on migrations.

 ## Adding CLI commands